ValerioGc/vue-dischi/README.md

 # vue-dischi

-> _Exercise about displaying musics album from an API with Vue CLI_
+> _Exercise about displaying data of music albums from an API with Vue CLI with filter about genres_

 <br />